 By 2030, the middle class is expected to more than double to 4.7 billion.
 This astonishing growth (if it happens) will represent a population that is seven times today’s population in this country and about 4 times the combined population of the US and Western Europe.
 If these long term trends continue, markets outside the U.S. will be growing a lot faster than domestic markets, and the American companies that have the most long-term growth potential are those that compete well in international markets.
 This group obviously includes Technology, and also Aerospace, because of the dominance of Boeing, as well as Petrochemicals, because of the development of cheap feedstocks and low energy cost created by the fracking revolution.

-Jon Tinker, Director of Marketing of Industrial Products for Burlington Northern, described the range of transportation options offered by BNSF to petrochemical shippers.
+Jon Tinker, Director of Marketing of Industrial Products for Burlington Northern, at the Global Plastics Summit, described the range of transportation options offered by BNSF to petrochemical shippers.
 He estimated that polyethylene production in this country will expand from 19 million metric tons today to 24 million metric ton in 2020 and that 30% of the 2020 production will be exported.

 BNSF has spent $135 million in expansion of its facilities on the U.S. Gulf Coast since 2009 in anticipation of transportation demand generated by the growth of the petrochemical production in that area.
 The company’s recent capital improvements are designed to improve the movement of petrochemicals around the United States and to ports for export.
 They can provide quick, cheap transport in special bulk rail hopper cars for the resins, and tank cars for the gases.
 Burlington has tracks that connect Houston to several of the major ports on the East, West, and Gulf Coasts.